Numerical simulations of primordial black hole formation via delayed first-order phase transitions: Conclusions and discussions

 These results have several implications.
 First, they demonstrate that delayed FOPTs can produce PBHs through qualitatively different channels (baby-universe formation versus direct collapse).
 Second, a simple time-scale comparison $t_\mathrm{H}/t_\mathrm{V}$ captures the essential competition between expansion driven by vacuum energy and gravitational collapse, and can serve as a robust predictor for PBH formation across a wide range of parameters.
 Third, adopting a single density threshold (e.g. $\delta_c \sim 0.45$ derived from curvature-perturbation-driven collapse) is not generally justified for FVD-driven PBH formation without careful assessment of wall structure and nonlinear dynamics.

 We must emphasize several caveats and limitations of the present study. (i) Spherical symmetry was assumed throughout the paper.
-This can be ensured for inflationary bubbles, but for delayed FOPTs, FVD remnants may have complex, non-spherical, or even arbitrary shapes, which is hard to extract definite results.
-We also neglected possible nucleation of additional bubbles inside the FVD, which would further complicate the dynamics.
+This can be ensured for inflationary bubbles, but for delayed FOPTs, FVD remnants may have complex, non-spherical, or even arbitrary shapes, which is hard to extract definite results. \black{This may modify, and in many cases is expected to suppress, the collapse of FVDs that would have formed PBHs in spherical symmetry.} We also neglected possible nucleation of additional bubbles inside the FVD, which would further complicate the dynamics.
 These effects could modify collapse dynamics and thresholds. (ii) We adopted a temperature-independent, phenomenological scalar potential and assumed only gravitational coupling between the scalar and radiation fluid.
-Nontrivial finite-temperature effects and scalar-fluid couplings can change wall speed, wall permeability, and collapse dynamics. (iii) We use geodesic slicing $A = 1$ for numerical stability.
+Nontrivial finite-temperature effects and scalar-fluid couplings can change wall speed, wall permeability, and collapse dynamics. \black{Moreover, our radiation component is modeled as a perfect fluid, but dissipative effects such as viscosity, heat conduction, finite-mean-free-path diffusion, or Silk damping~\cite{Silk:1967kq, Domenech:2025bvr}, may suppress the growth of compactness.} (iii) We use geodesic slicing $A = 1$ for numerical stability.
 However, some diagnostics---especially $\delta(t_\mathrm{H})$---are gauge-dependent.
-Our results echo recent studies and underscore the need for gauge-invariant measures where possible. (iv) Finally, we did not compute PBH mass functions or abundances integrated over stochastic nucleation statistics; such predictions require combining our dynamical thresholds with a probabilistic model of FVD occurrence, which is left for future work.
+Our results echo recent studies and underscore the need for gauge-invariant measures where possible. (iv) Finally, we did not compute PBH mass functions or abundances integrated over stochastic nucleation statistics; such predictions require combining our dynamical thresholds with a probabilistic model of FVD occurrence. \black{In this work, we have focused on the local nonlinear evolution of a single isolated, approximately spherical FVD.
+The thresholds obtained here should therefore be interpreted as conditional collapse criteria for a given FVD configuration.
+To obtain the abundance, these criteria must be combined with the probability distribution of FVD sizes and profiles generated by the underlying bubble nucleation history.
+In the simplest treatment, bubble nucleation is often approximated as a Poisson process.
+However, critical bubbles in FOPTs may be biased and spatially correlated~\cite{Pirvu:2021roq, DeLuca:2021mlh}.
+If present, bubble correlations can modify the probability of forming large FVDs, their spatial distribution, and their departure from spherical symmetry.
+Incorporating these effects into the PBH abundance calculation is beyond the scope of the present work and is left for future study.}

-Looking forward, several directions are natural extensions of this work.
-Removing the symmetry restriction by performing fully $(3+1)$-dimensional numerical-relativity simulations will test stability and non-spherical collapse channels.
-Incorporating temperature-dependent potentials and explicit scalar-fluid couplings would assess robustness against microphysics.
-A complementary avenue is to embed these dynamical results into statistical models of bubble nucleation to compute PBH mass spectra and cosmic abundances, and to study associated observational signatures such as stochastic gravitational-wave backgrounds or PBH contributions to compact-object merger rates.